Ghulam Ishaq Khan

-Raised in Bannu, Khyber Pakhtunkhwa, Khan graduated from Peshawar University and entered the Indian Civil Service, opting for Pakistan after the independence in 1947.
+Raised in Bannu, Khyber Pakhtunkhwa,Khan graduated from Peshawar University and entered the Indian Civil Service, opting for Pakistan after independence in 1947.
 Appointed the first chairman of the Water and Power Development Authority by President Ayub Khan in 1961, Ghulam Ishaq also served as Finance Secretary from 1966 to 1970.
 A year later, he was appointed Governor of the State Bank by President Zulfikar Ali Bhutto, before being made Defence Secretary in 1975, assisting with Pakistan's atomic bomb programme.
 He was retained by President Zia-ul-Haq as Finance Minister in 1977, overseeing the country's highest GDP growth average.
 Elected Chairman of the Senate in 1985, Khan was elevated to the presidency after Zia's death in an air crash on 17 August 1988.
 He was elected president on 13 December, as the consensus candidate of the Islami Jamhoori Ittehad and Pakistan People's Party.

 The oldest person to serve as president, Ghulam Ishaq Khan played a hawkish role against Communist Afghanistan, while relations with the United States deteriorated following the Pressler amendment.
 Domestically, Khan's term faced challenges: ethnic riots flared in Karachi, and Prime Minister Benazir Bhutto accused him of frustrating her government as part of an alliance with conservative opposition leader Nawaz Sharif and the post-Zia military establishment.
 Khan invoked the Eighth Amendment and dismissed Benazir's government after just 20 months, on charges of rampant corruption and misgovernance.
 Sharif was elected Prime Minister in 1990, but Khan dismissed his government on similar charges three years later.
 The Supreme Court overturned the dismissal, but the gridlock ultimately led to both men resigning in 1993.
-He was the founder of his namesake Ghulam Ishaq Khan Institute.
+He founded the Ghulam Ishaq Khan Institute.

-Retiring from public service, Khan served as rector of the GIK Institute of Engineering Sciences and Technology in his native province, dying from pneumonia in 2006.
+Retiring from public service, Khan founded and served as rector of the GIK Institute of Engineering Sciences and Technology in his native province, dying from pneumonia in 2006.
 He is viewed contentiously by Pakistani historians; he is credited with personal austerity, but criticized for wielding an autocratic presidency that ousted two governments.